 You may want to hop onto Shine's Offical Website to find out more.

-Summary – To Buy or Not to Buy And A Trick to Get A Clean Flush Every Time
+Summary – To Buy or Not to Buy And Two Tips to Get A Clean Bowl 24/7

 The tree-huggers will love you to the moon because you no longer feed the environment with harmful chemicals.
 And more importantly, the toilet doesn't smell anymore, and they are bacteria-free.
 All without the need for that weekly cleaning.

 Finally, Shine is as good as free with the low initial and operating costs.
-Plus, the value-added features like problem detecting capability, water usage data, and repair kits, you are in total control.
-Even if you still have doubts with all that you’ve read, for just $99, and a company which is committed to providing all the support you need, plus a generous 90 days refund, what have you got to lose?
+Plus, the value-added features like problem detecting capability, water usage data, and repair kits will put you in total control.
+Even if you still have doubts with all that you've read, just $99, and a company which is committed to providing all the support you need, plus a generous 90 days refund, what have you got to lose?

 According to TOTO, spraying the bowl surface with water can improve the flushing efficiency by up to 80%.
 So right before you take your dump, ask SAM to wet the bowl, and it'll reduce the probability of waste getting too sticky on the bowl surface.